-Were you charged with insurance fraud in San Diego, CA?
+Were you charged with insurance fraud in San Diego, California?
 Don’t underestimate the consequences just because it isn’t a violent crime.
 You could go to prison and pay steep fines.
 The State of California has a sophisticated law enforcement group dedicated to investigating insurance fraud.
 If you’re being investigated or charged with insurance fraud, you need a legal team to have your best interests.

 Blair Defense Criminal Lawyers has the experience, knowledge, and training to build a strong defense against the toughest fraud charges.
 Founding attorney Peter Blair has been rated by Super Lawyers and been named in the National Trial Lawyers Top 100 and America’s Top 100 Criminal Defense Attorneys.
 We’re dedicated to standing up for the rights of the accused and making sure they are treated fairly in the justice system.